RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 And get this - if you work super had, you might even be offered a permanent job at the end of your programme!
 See why we love apprenticeships so much?

-Computer Science degree apprenticeships
+Computer Science Degree Apprenticeships

 Ever heard of the cool kids on the block?
 The degree apprenticeships?
 Well, make yourself comfy as we’re here to tell you all about them.